melezhik/sparky/README.md

     }

-As we can see the `run` routine consumes its parameters as Perl6 Hash, these parameters are defined at mentioned `sparky.yaml` file, at plugin `parameters:` section, so this is how you might handle them:
+As we can see the `run` routine consumes its parameters as Raku Hash, these parameters are defined at mentioned `sparky.yaml` file, at plugin `parameters:` section, so this is how you might handle them:

     sub run ( %config, %parameters ) {